History of Carmelo Anthony in Timeline

 January 16, 2006: Named USA Basketball Male Athlete of the Year

-On January 16, 2006, Carmelo Anthony was chosen as the USA Basketball Male Athlete of the Year for his performance at the FIBA World Championship.
+On January 16, 2006, Carmelo Anthony was chosen as the USA Basketball Male Athlete of the Year following his performance at the FIBA World Championship.

-On January 18, 2006, Carmelo Anthony made a shot in the final 22 seconds against the Cleveland Cavaliers, securing a lead that the Nuggets did not relinquish.
+On January 18, 2006, Carmelo Anthony made shots in the final 22 seconds against the Cleveland Cavaliers, securing a lead for the Nuggets that they maintained to win the game.

 March 17, 2006: 5,000 Career Points

-On August 23, 2006, Carmelo Anthony set the U.S. scoring record with 35 points against Italy at the FIBA World Championship.
+On August 23, 2006, Carmelo Anthony set the U.S. scoring record in a game with 35 points against Italy in the FIBA World Championship.
+The previous record was 34 points, set by Kenny Anderson in 1990.

-December 14, 2006: Opened "The Carmelo Anthony Youth Development Center"
+December 14, 2006: Opening of Youth Development Center

-In 2006, Carmelo Anthony partnered with Hemelgarn Racing in the IndyCar Series season; the team dismantled after a crash at the Indy 500.
+In 2006, Carmelo Anthony partnered with Hemelgarn Racing in the IndyCar Series season.
+The team dismantled after a crash in the Indy 500.

 In 2006, Carmelo Anthony was listed as number eight in "The Giving Back 30 List of Largest Charitable Donations by Celebrities" for charitable contributions totaling $4,282,000.

-In 2006, Carmelo Anthony's friend was cited for marijuana possession and traffic violations while driving Anthony's vehicle.
-Later in 2006, Anthony was involved in the Knicks-Nuggets brawl and suspended for 15 games.
+In 2006, Carmelo Anthony's friend was cited for marijuana possession in Anthony's vehicle.
+Later that year, on December 16, Anthony was involved in the Knicks–Nuggets brawl at Madison Square Garden and was suspended for 15 games.

 On February 2, 2007, Carmelo Anthony and teammate J.R.
-Smith were involved in a minor car accident, with no injuries reported.
+Smith were involved in a minor car accident where neither player was injured.
+The car driven by Smith belonged to Anthony.

 On March 7, 2007, Carmelo Anthony's son, Kiyan Carmelo Anthony, was born.

-On January 24, 2008, Carmelo Anthony was named to his second consecutive NBA All-Star Game, his first as a starter, leading in votes among Western Conference forwards.
+On January 24, 2008, Carmelo Anthony was named to his second consecutive NBA All-Star Game and his first as a starter, leading vote-getters among Western Conference forwards with 1,723,701 votes.

 On April 14, 2008, Carmelo Anthony was arrested on suspicion of driving under the influence in Denver.
-He was later released to a sober party and the Nuggets suspended him for two games.
+He was ticketed, released, and subsequently suspended for two games by the Nuggets.

-June 24, 2008: Pleaded Guilty to Driving While Ability-Impaired
+June 24, 2008: Guilty Plea for Driving While Ability-Impaired

-On June 24, 2008, Carmelo Anthony pleaded guilty to a charge of driving while ability-impaired; the original DUI charge was dropped.
-He received a sentence of probation, community service, and fines.
+On June 24, 2008, Carmelo Anthony pleaded guilty to a charge of driving while ability-impaired.
+The original DUI charge was dropped, and he was sentenced to probation, community service, and fines.

-December 10, 2008: Tied NBA Record for Points in a Quarter
+December 10, 2008: Ties NBA Record for Points in a Quarter

-On December 10, 2008, Carmelo Anthony tied George Gervin's record for most points scored in a single quarter, with 33 points in the third quarter, during a home game against the Minnesota Timberwolves.
+On December 10, 2008, during a home game win against the Timberwolves, Carmelo Anthony tied George Gervin's NBA record for the most points scored in one quarter by scoring 33 points in the third quarter.

-In 2008, Carmelo Anthony was named Colorado Sports Hall of Fame Professional Athlete of the Year.
+In 2008, Carmelo Anthony was selected as the Colorado Sports Hall of Fame's professional athlete of the year.

 2008: Olympic Gold Medal

-In 2008, Carmelo Anthony won a gold medal with the US national team at the Olympics.
+In 2008, Carmelo Anthony won a gold medal as part of the US Olympic team.

-On January 4, 2009, Carmelo Anthony broke a bone in his hand during a game against the Indiana Pacers.
+On January 4, 2009, Carmelo Anthony broke a bone in his hand during a game against the Indiana Pacers, opting for a splint and estimated a recovery time of three to four weeks.

-January 2009: Selected as Colorado Sports Hall of Fame Professional Athlete of the Year
+January 2009: Colorado Sports Hall of Fame Selection

 In January 2009, Carmelo Anthony was selected as the Colorado Sports Hall of Fame's professional athlete of the year for 2008.